ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### NGram Detector

-Context ngrams are special case of ngrams, where you just find the most common n-length phrases.
+Context ngrams are a special case of ngrams, where you just find the most common n-length phrases.
+Put another way, "regular" ngrams are like context ngrams with no prefix.
 Write a script to compute the most common ngrams.

 ## Joining Pipes